msuperdock/agda-unused/README.md

 - `open` statements
 - pattern synonyms

-`agda-unused` takes a filepath representing an Agda module and checks for unused code in that module and its dependencies.
+`agda-unused` takes a filepath representing an Agda code file and checks for unused code in that file and its dependencies.
 By default, `agda-unused` does not check public items that could be imported elsewhere.
-But with the `--global` flag, `agda-unused` treats the given module as a full description of the public interface of the project, and additionally checks for unused files and unused public items in dependencies.
+But with the `--global` flag, `agda-unused` treats the given file as a description of the public interface of the project, and additionally checks for unused files and unused public items in dependencies.
 (See below for more on the `--global` flag.)